Skip to main content

 About

 Loop//Error is a single player role playing game with a horror theme.
 It was developed by Koro Pixel Studio and was released on October 27, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 A short and unique psychological horror visual novel with an ever-shifting narrative that explores the deepest corners of the protagonist's mind.
 Meet characters whose dark secrets will leave you questioning reality, all set to a gripping retro soundtrack.